-When someone is injured in an amusement park accident, the victim and their family can file a personal injury claim.
+When you are injured in an amusement park accident in California, you and your family can file a personal injury claim.
 Damages in an amusement park personal injury lawsuit can include:

-If a child or other family member is killed in a roller coaster accident, the family can file a wrongful death lawsuit for damages, including funeral expenses and loss of supporting income.
+If your child or other family member is killed in a roller coaster accident, you can file a wrongful death lawsuit for damages, including funeral expenses and loss of supporting income.

 Amusement park accidents can include slip and fall injuries, stair accidents, drowning accidents, food poisoning, or being thrown from a roller coaster.
-The amusement park, park employees, or other visitors may be liable to the injury victim for damages.
+The amusement park, park employees, or other visitors may be liable to you for damages.

 Below, our California personal injury lawyers discuss the following frequently asked questions about amusement park accidents and roller coaster injury lawsuits: